Gronis/wasmdev/README.md

     └── main.rs
 ```
 ## Use-case: override asset path:
 If you want to have a separate path to static assets, they can be specified in the `wasmdev::main` macro as mention previously.
-This is recommended, since the web-server won't try to recompile your wasm-code when you change your static assets like css styles.
+This is recommended, since the web-server won't try to recompile your wasm-code when you change your static assets.
 ```rust
 // src/main.rs
 #[wasmdev::main(path: "www")]